department-of-veterans-affairs/vets-website/_employment/job-seekers.md

             <li>
               <a href="/employment/job-seekers/less-than-one-year/">
                 <h5>Do you have less than a year left of military service?</h5>
-                <span>The steps and processes that Servicemembers should be engaging in with less than one year left.</span>
+                <span>The steps and processes in which Servicemembers should be engaging with less than one year left.</span>
               </a>
             </li>

             <li>
               <a href="/employment/job-seekers/rapid/">
                 <h5>Rapid transition to civilian life</h5>
-                <span>For servicemembers that have less than 120 days before they will be separated from the military.</span>
+                <span>For servicemembers who have less than 120 days before they separate from the military.</span>
               </a>
             </li>